 New Orleans If you’re living anywhere in the southern United States it pays to be careful before you start tut-tuting about those crazy racists over in South Carolina about flying the Confederate battle flag over their state capitol.
+You can read at Atlantic Flag and Pole blog to get your own flag, the exact kind that you need.
 Just look around you, and memorials to the lost war in the South for slavery are everywhere.
 South Carolina can debate about taking care of their problem in the wake of the tragic hate killings in a historic and activist AME church in Charleston, but there’s work to be done throughout the South.

 Writing from New Orleans, we have General Lee towering over Lee Circle in the business district as the gateway to driving down stately St. Charles Avenue.
 Of course there’s also a statue of Jefferson Davis along the wide stretch of Jefferson Davis Parkway in the city.
 A local columnist commented on two African-American friends who make a regular personal protest every full moon of going over and pissing on the statue.
 A public elementary school attended by my daughter was named after a hater former president of state superintendent of Louisiana schools, born in Charleston, South Carolina, who led the fight to keep the New Orleans schools lily-white in the late 1800’s as a way of maintaining white supremacy.
 It’s still named after him.
 Just saying.